eddmash/powerorm/docs/source/model/abstract.rst

 #############################

 .. note::
-	Because codeigniter does not autoload classes you need to require the file with the abstract class in your model file.
+	Because Codeigniter does not autoload classes you need to require the file with the abstract class in your model file.

 Abstract base classes are useful when you want to put some common information into a number of other models.
 You create an Abstract base class by simply creating a normal php abstract base class.